aaronpowell/aaronpowell.github.io/src/documents/posts/2012-10-02-pubsub-in-typescript.md

---- cson
+---
   title: "PubSub in TypeScript"
   metaTitle: "PubSub in TypeScript"
   description: "It's that time again, time for more Pub/Sub!"
   revised: "2012-10-02"
   date: "2012-10-02"
-tags: ["typescript","javascript","web"]
+  tags:
+    - "typescript"
+    - "javascript"
+    - "web"
   migrated: "true"
-urls: ["/web/pubsub-in-typescript"]
+  urls:
+    - "/web/pubsub-in-typescript"
-summary: """
+  summary: ""

-"""
 ---
 Pub/Sub is my Hello World, I've done it not [once](http://www.aaron-powell.com/client-event-pool) but [twice](http://www.aaron-powell.com/javascript-eventmanager) in JavaScript and [once](http://www.aaron-powell.com/javascript/postman) in CoffeeScript (although technically that has a 3rd version in JavaScript at the start of the post :P).